- Undergraduate Students

 - Provide factual, accurate information.
 If information has been improperly communicated, please contact the Director of Public Relations.

-- If you see unfavorable opinions, negative comments, or criticism about yourself or the University, do not send a written reply that may escalate the situation or to have the post removed.
-Instead, forward this information to Human Resources
+- If you see unfavorable opinions, negative comments, or criticism about yourself or the University, do not send a written reply that may escalate the situation.
+Instead, forward this information to Human Resources.

 - Although social media serves as an excellent means of fostering engaging communicating between faculty and students, issues pertaining to administrative issues (i.e. grade or attendance discrepancies) should be communicated via Urbana email to provide documentation and privacy adherence.